dinodev76/GC-Examples/README.md

     To compile and run it from VS Code, click on TESTIO2.cob and select Terminal/Run Task.../Compile and Run Selected Program.

+4. **TRNSLATT**: Test converting a file from ASCII to EBCDIC, using subroutine **TRNSLAT**.

+    To compile and run it from VS Code, select Terminal/Run Task.../Compile and Run TRNSLATT.

 ## Authors

 * **Brian D Pead** - *Initial work*